-Fred Reichheld, one of the creators of Net Promoter Score (NPS), has done it again.
-In his upcoming book Winning On Purpose, he and his coauthors Darci Darnell and Maureen Burns introduce a new metric: earned growth.
-They previewed the book and their idea in a recent Harvard Business Review article.
+In his book Winning On Purpose, Fred Reichheld, one of the creators of Net Promoter Score (NPS), and his coauthors Darci Darnell and Maureen Burns introduce a new metric: earned growth.
+They previewed the idea in a recent Harvard Business Review article.

 Earned growth measures the revenue growth generated by returning customers and their referrals.
 The authors suggest using it alongside NPS as a “hard, complementary metric” that draws on “accounting results.”
 Earned growth has two components:

 - Net revenue retention (NRR): A common success metric in the software-as-a-service (SaaS) world, it measures the percentage of revenue you still make from customers who were with you last year.